dragoncoder047/tinobsy/README.md

 # tinobsy

-A tiny object system and garbage collector written in C. No included scripting language, but I'm working on one and will share it once Tinobsy is complete.
+A tiny object system and garbage collector written in C++.
+No included scripting language, but I'm working on one and will share it once Tinobsy is complete.

 ## features